MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterSharedVolumeToAffinityRule.md

 ### -Name

-The affinity rule to add cluster shared volumes to.
+The name of affinity rule to add cluster shared volumes to.

 ```yaml
 Type: String[]